(mepolizumab) for Injection, for Subcutaneous Use

 Note: Do not shake the reconstituted solution during the procedure as this may lead to product foaming or precipitation.
 Reconstitution is typically complete within 5 minutes after the Sterile Water for Injection has been added, but it may take additional time.

 - If a mechanical reconstitution device (swirler) is used to reconstitute NUCALA, swirl at 450 rpm for no longer than 10 minutes.
 Alternatively, swirling at 1,000 rpm for no longer than 5 minutes is acceptable.

 - Visually inspect the reconstituted solution for particulate matter and clarity before use.
 The solution should be clear to opalescent and colorless to pale yellow or pale brown, essentially particle free.
 Small air bubbles, however, are expected and acceptable.
 If particulate matter remains in the solution or if the solution appears cloudy or milky, the solution must not be administered.

 - If the reconstituted solution is not used immediately:

 - discard if not used within 8 hours of reconstitution.

-- For subcutaneous administration, preferably using a 1-mL polypropylene syringe fitted with a disposable 21- to 27-gauge x 0.5-inch (13-mm) needle.
+- For SC administration, preferably using a 1-mL polypropylene syringe fitted with a disposable 21- to 27-gauge x 0.5-inch (13-mm) needle.

 - Just before administration, remove 1 mL of reconstituted NUCALA.
 Do not shake the reconstituted solution during the procedure as this could lead to product foaming or precipitation.